 Here we have a good study on many characteristics of not just vinyl collecting but on the nature, “aura,” authenticity and meaning of this important intellectual and artistic product; which, nevertheless, remains a product that, according to the very nature and purpose of the music industry, needs to be promoted and sold to generate revenue.
 So, all in all, here we witness a discussion about aesthetic claims from various sides.

-We have to keep in mind that the fresh huge request for music on vinyl is a development that “should not” have happened (while the entire music sale of vinyl is just 1%) from the perspective of the music industry.
+We have to keep in mind that the fresh huge deamnd for music on vinyl is a development that “should not” have happened (while the entire music sale of vinyl is just 1%) from the perspective of the music industry.
 For it invested massively in digital technologies in terms of (cheaper) production and (cheaper) distribution; instead, the consumption, collection and hunt for vinyl (new and vintage) currently keeps reaching new peaks every year.

 Very informative and not too academic in nature, this text will appeal to vinyl collectors and researchers of popular culture and consumer culture as well.